juanheliosg/iot-search-engine/README.md

 # The IoT search engine
 Repository for my Bachelor's Thesis in the University of Granada.
-Feel free

 ## Abstract
 With the arrival of the Internet of Things, there is a growing number of devices